 In 1960 Stanley Kubrick directed a historical epic starring Kirk Douglas.
 ‘Spartacus’ was based on a slave who headed a revolt against the Romans in the 1st century BC.

 Although much of the evidence for Spartacus’ existence is anecdotal, there are some coherent themes that emerge.
-Spartacus was indeed slave who led the Spartacus Revolt, which began in 73 BC.
+Spartacus was indeed a slave who led the Spartacus Revolt, which began in 73 BC.

-Rome in the 1st Century BC
+Rome in the 1st century BC

 Its economy was reliant on slave labour, and its diffuse political structure (which didn’t yet have a single leader) was profoundly unstable.
 Conditions were ripe for a massive slave revolt.

 Indeed, slave rebellions were not uncommon.
 Around 130 BC there had been a huge, sustained uprising in Sicily, and smaller conflagrations were frequent.

 Spartacus originated from Thrace (largely modern day Bulgaria).
 This was a well-established source for slaves, and Spartacus was just one of the many who made the trek into Italy.